 In the year 2000 Caroline Smith had been nursing her brother through a terminal illness

-Caroline's brother, a doctor by profession, enjoyed being read to throughout this period.
-During one of Caroline's visits, brother and sister were discussing the relationship between the arts and health and began to wonder how they might be more mutually supportive.
+Caroline's brother, a doctor by profession, delighted in being read to throughout his journey.
+During one of Caroline's visits, the siblings discussed how the relationship between the arts and health might be more mutually supportive.

-With her background in theatre, Caroline wondered whether there might be a synergy between drama, literature and medical support for those recovering from damage to the brain.
+With a background in theatre, Caroline wondered whether there might be a synergy between drama, literature and medical support for those recovering from damage to the brain.

 Caroline understood that professional actors possess a unique skillset.
-Actors have the stamina to sustain long periods of reading, can hold the concentration of someone in a busy hospital environment, and with physical and vocal dexterity can stimulate the imagination and bring a story to life.
+Actors have the stamina to sustain long periods of reading, can hold the concentration of someone in a busy hospital environment, and have the physical and vocal dexterity to stimulate the imagination; bringing stories to life.

-Hospital professionals at the Pembridge encouraged Caroline to read to stroke survivors.
+Hospital professionals at the Pembridge Centre encouraged Caroline to read to stroke survivors

 After several months and a great deal of learning, InterAct was launched.
 Stroke survivors were now the charity's key beneficiaries.

 InterAct understands that stroke is a life-changing event and that recovery is a lifelong process.
-The charity has grown and thrived.
 The recognition and support from stroke survivors, their families and friends, therapists, medical specialists and their staff is key to InterAct's continued success.